MicrosoftDocs/entra-docs/docs/verified-id/using-facecheck.md

 ## Setting up Face Check with Microsoft Entra Verified ID

 The Face Check Add-on can be enabled in two ways from the Microsoft Entra Admin Center or by using the [Azure Resource Manager (ARM) Rest API](/rest/api/resources) via CLI.
+If you are going to use Face Check in a tenant with the [Microsoft Entra Suite license](/entra/fundamentals/try-microsoft-entra-suite), Face Check is enabled at the tenant level and the configuration applies to all authorities within that tenant.
+For any other licenses you can enable Face Check individually by each authority on your tenant using the Azure Resource Manager (ARM) Rest API.

+> [!NOTE]
+> The ARM Rest API for Microsoft Entra Verified ID is currently in public preview.

 ### Setting up Face Check with Microsoft Entra Verified ID in the Admin Center
 1. In the Verified ID overview page, scroll down to the new Add-ons section and `Enable` the Face Check add-on.

 :::image type="content" source="media/using-facecheck/face-check-add-on.png" alt-text="Screenshot of the Face Check add-on.":::

-1. In the Link a subscription step, select a Subscription, a Resource group, and the Resource location.
+2. In the Link a subscription step, select a Subscription, a Resource group, and the Resource location.
 Then select `Validate`.
 If there are no subscriptions listed, see [What if I can't find a subscription?](using-facecheck.md#what-if-i-cant-find-a-subscription)

 :::image type="content" source="media/using-facecheck/face-check-subscription-linking.png" alt-text="Screenshot subscription linking for Face Check.":::

-1. Once validated you can `Enable` the add-on.
+3. Once validated you can `Enable` the add-on.

 :::image type="content" source="media/using-facecheck/face-check-add-on-enabled.png" alt-text="Screenshot Face Check add-on enabled.":::